 This answer may be a bit late but. . . . based only on the facts you've given, and assuming the contract is valid and created a binding obligation for you to sell, it seems you have to possibilities: (1) Go through with the sale.
 (2) Try to negotiate a resolution with the buyer which will...Read more »

 They had just signed an 18 mo. lease (2nd lease) and then lied about accepting a job offer in DC and it would create a hardship if they couldn't get out of the lease.
 I just found out they never moved and just wanted out of the lease.
 Am I stuck without recourse?

 Possibly.
 The Internal Revenue Code imposes liability for the failure to collect and pay withholding on "responsible persons."
 Responsible persons can include officers, directors, shareholders, and others.
-The test is not really the person's title but whether the he or she had a duty to account...Read more »
+The test is not really the person's title but whether the he or she had a...Read more »

 Sure.
 The only reason I can think of that might prohibit it is if one or both of them are franchises, and the franchise agreement prohibits you from owning a competing business -- but even that seems unlikely in your example of a hardware store and a cabinet store.

 I have several emails discussing that we took over the house and that the seller would write an agreement.
 This never happen and now she wants to change the agreement after we have paid on it for 2 years.
 Can I stop her from doing this?

 I agree with Mr. Snyderman.
 In addition to the question of whether the email messages contain enough documentation of the essential terms, there can also be a question of whether the email messages are "signed."

 However, the situation that you describe presents a slightly...Read more »